The sweep of family history across the generations

 In 1812 in Preußisch Stargardt, an elderly Jew Moses and his sons Salomon and Herz took the surname Wohlgemuth in exchange for Prussian citizenship rights.
 Our family, descended from Herz Wohlgemuth, stayed in Stargardt for the next three generations

 Social reformer Nathan Meeker was among nine men killed in an uprising of Ute Indians at the White River reservation where he was serving as U.S. agent.
-His wife and daughter—Smith family descendants—were held hostage for three weeks until their release was negotiated
+His wife and daughter—Smith family descendants—were held hostage for three weeks

 Walter thought he had proved the family legend of descent from the celebrated Kovno Rav, Rabbi Yitchak Elchanon Spektor.
 Later facts emerged that suggested a more tenuous connection.